 - Elementary Education, M.S.Ed.
 (Pre-K-6, Middle/School (6-8) IDS 5th Year, M.S.Ed.)

 - Secondary Education (6-12 Initial licensure; English, mathematics, Earth science, chemistry, biology, physics, history/social studies)

-The Darden College of Education is comprised of the following departments:
+The Darden College of Education and Professional Studies is comprised of the following departments:

 - Communication Disorders and Special Education;